Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 Step #7: Restore your gut microbiome balance!

-The living micro-organisms inside your intestine greatly affects your gut health, immunity, and even your appetite.
+The living microorganisms inside your intestine greatly affect your gut health, immunity, and appetite.

 Wondering How a probiotic can improve your appetite?

-This interesting review at oxford academic titled Microbiota-Gut-Brain Axis: Modulator of Host Metabolism and Appetite” explains it all.
+This interesting review at oxford academic titled Microbiota-Gut-Brain Axis: Modulator of Host Metabolism and Appetite” explains everything.

 Moreover, alternations in your gut microbiota are one of the strongest theories of IBS.

-So, I recommend a Probiotic trial for one month to all My IBS patients.
+So, I recommend a one-month Probiotic trial to all My IBS patients.

 Major Potential Benefits for your IBS and Appetite: (ref)

-• Can ease Major IBS symptoms such as abdominal pain, diarrhea, bloating.
+• It canease Major IBS symptoms such as abdominal pain, diarrhea, and bloating.

-• Optimize your weight, prevent obesity and underweight.
+• Optimize your weight, and prevent obesity and underweight.

-• Improves mood, altered microbiota is strongly related to mental health problems such as anxiety, stress, depression.
+• Improves mood, and altered microbiota are strongly related to mental health problems such as anxiety, stress, and depression.
 (Microbiota-Gut-Brain axis).

 do probiotics help IBS